 The survival curve plots time t on the horizontal axis and a quantity denoted by S(t) on the vertical axis.
 The latter is defined as the probability an individual survives more than time t.
-An example of what the curves for two different populations of patients could look like is in figure 2.
+An example of what the curves for two groups or populations of patients would look like is in figure 2.